-Faith in Action is held on the 4th Sunday of each month.
-It is a day when the children and youth work together to perform a gracious act of community service.
+Faith in Action is a day when the children and youth work together to perform a gracious act of community service.
 You can see some of their past projects below.

 The children put their faith into action by making Christmas-themed care kits for those experiencing homelessness.
 Each kit included hygiene products, candy, and a homemade Christmas card.
 The kits were given to people through Martha’s Kitchen, a program through The Church of the Good Shepherd in Beverly Hills that provides a home cooked meal for over a hundred people every week.